 Toronto is probably the most diverse city in the world.
 Half the population was born outside Canada.
 People from every country in the world walk these streets.
 Welcome to the ten blocks of Bloor Street between Crawford and Dufferin.

 So begins The World in Ten Blocks, a new interactive documentary by Marc Serpa Francoeur and Robinder Uppal (a.k.a.
-Lost Time Media), hosted on The Globe and Mail’s website.
+Lost Time Media), hosted by The Globe and Mail.
 Structured as a sort of walking tour of Bloorcourt, the doc profiles a diverse set of the neighbourhood’s small-business owners, with an eye towards their varied experiences of immigration.

 Ten Blocks is one of a few recent projects doing this kind of work, in Toronto and elsewhere.
 Serpa Francoeur cites Katerina Cizek’s multi-part HIGHRISE project as an influence, as well as Hollow, an interactive doc about McDowell County, West Virginia—one of the poorest in America, in the heart of Trump-land.
 But Ten Blocks’ balance of accessibility and argument, grounded in the care with which it navigates the possibilities and pitfalls of the interactive documentary format—so effectively that one hardly notices it—set it apart.